seathasky/Baby-Auras/README.md

 The cooldown manager addon with an earlier bedtime.

-Baby Auras builds on World of Warcraft's Cooldown Manager, adding configurable alerts and freely positioned Solo icons without replacing Blizzard's setup.
+Baby Auras is minimal and user friendly.
+It enhances World of Warcraft's built-in Cooldown Manager with configurable alerts, freely positioned Solo icons, and additional customization.

 ## Features